COLLABORATIVE MARRIAGE SKILLS:

 Program Formats:

-Core Communication is used for relationship development classes.
+CORE COMMUNICATION is used for relationship development classes.

 Training Objectives: